Murder of Dariush Mehrjui: Investigation

 Iranian police investigations revealed that the main cause of the murder attempt is unclear, but some gold items have been stolen. on first police reports that they take custody of 10 people related to the murder.
 They finally reported that the police took custody of the main killer.
 Police stated later that day that the crime scene showed “no evidence of a break-in”, and that the doors of their house were “intact”.
 However, they also said they found “some clues” that they think are “linked to the killer”.

 The main suspect confessed to the murders, saying that he was a former employee of Mehrjui who harbored a grudge against him "due to financial issues".
 He was subsequently sentenced to death in February 2024 while the three others received prison terms ranging from eight to 36 years for being accomplices to the crime.

 Burial

 Many Iranians, both at home and abroad, expressed their sorrow for the death of Mehrjui.

 Aftermath

 The murders raise suspicions over the involvement of the authorities, amid a crackdown against dissidents of the Tehran regime.
-Mehrjui, 83, was a renowned cofounder of Iran's film new wave in the early 1970s that mainly focused on realism, and had been a vocal critic of state censorship.
+Mehrjui, 83, was a renowned cofounder of the Iranian New Wave in the early 1970s that mainly focused on realism, and had been a vocal critic of state censorship.
 Last year, he strongly protested against a government decision to ban his latest film.
 His killing also coincides with the recent anniversary of the death of Mahsa Amini in the custody of Iran's morality police, which sparked an uprising and threatened the Islamic republic.